I don't demo agents. I build agentic systems for enterprise.

 A Claude Code plugin where a coordinator routes every request to the right skill or sub-agent, then gates real-world actions through a QA filter and a permissions-tier system before they reach the human.

-10 skills, 8 agents, publicBuilt in production
+10 skills, 8 agents, publicLocal-first practice assistant

 Work with me